renlulu/ZRC/zrcs/zrc-2.md

 ## I. What are Utility Tokens?

 Utility tokens, also called fungible tokens or app coins, represent access to a company’s product or service, offering 'utility' within a proposed ecosystem or project.
+Unlike security tokens, utility tokens do not provide the rights of ownership over a part of a company.

 ## II.
 Abstract